apache/incubator-streampark-website/community/contribution_guide/become_committer.md

 ### Quality of contributions
 - A solid general understanding of the project
-- Well tested, well-designed, following Apache StreamPark coding standards, and simple patches.
+- Well tested, well-designed, following Apache StreamPark™ coding standards, and simple patches.
 - Well-organized and detailed user-oriented documentation.